ymilkessa/stego-server/README.md

 1. **Parameter Consistency**: All parameters used for encoding (model_id, temp, precision, topk) must be exactly the same for decoding to work correctly.

-2. **Model Loading**: The model is loaded once on startup.
-First requests may be slower while the model initializes.
+2. **Model Caching**: Models are cached after first use for optimal performance.
+The default model is preloaded on startup, so first requests are fast.
+Different models are cached separately.

 3. **Memory Usage**: The DeepSeek model requires significant GPU memory.
 Ensure you have adequate VRAM available.